maximemoreillon/tokun/README.md

 ## Tech stack

-The application is built using Svelte and uses kuromoji to identify Kanji.
+The application is built using Svelte and uses [kuromoji.js](https://github.com/takuyaa/kuromoji.js) to identify Kanji.
 The data is stored in a PostgreSQL database.